BugBuster1701/docs/manual/bb_changelog_gen/README.md

-# Manual For Contao Extension GitHub Changelog Generator
+# Manual For Extension GitHub Changelog Generator

 This is the manual for users on [docs.contao.ninja](http://docs.contao.ninja/).